david8zhang/card-caster-magica/readme.md

 ## TODO:

-- Make spells drag and drop and adjustable across timeline
 - Make some UI improvements to show damage numbers more clearly
 - Add some text for status effects
-- Differentiate between different phases for spells in the timeline
 - Add tutorial
 - Improved art for wizard characters
 - Improved art for monster